DappY-808/JSON/README.md

 #GIT homework

+Some information about me ;)

-GIT homework in at vadim ksendzov's cours
+For GIT homework at Vadim Ksendzov's course

 [course link](https://ksendzov.com/)